tq-systems/meta-tq/README.md

   ${BSPDIR}/sources/poky/meta-poky \
   \
   ${BSPDIR}/sources/meta-openembedded/meta-oe \
+  ${BSPDIR}/sources/meta-openembedded/meta-python \
   ${BSPDIR}/sources/meta-openembedded/meta-multimedia \
   \
   ${BSPDIR}/sources/meta-freescale \
-  ${BSPDIR}/sources/meta-freescale-distro \
   \
   ${BSPDIR}/sources/meta-tq \
 "
 ```

-The layer can be used together with the meta-ti layer if needed and am57xx based
+If the layer has to be used together with the meta-ti layer for machines with
-boards are used.
-Therefore the `MACHINEOVERRIDE` variable is prepared inside the
-<modulename>.conf files.
+TI CPU, `MACHINEOVERRIDES` and other configuration settings are prepared inside
+the <machine>.conf and their include files.
 See following example:

 ```
 BBLAYERS = "\